Make 2021 the year Glasgow goes Gold

 Go Run it…Go Swim it…Go Smash it… Go Gold for Glasgow’s Hospice

-The campaign is encouraging people of all ages and abilities to take on a challenge and help raise vital funds for Glasgow’s Hospice.
-The hospice provides compassionate care to 1200 people and their families each year.
+The year-long campaign, Go Gold for Glasgow’s Hospice, encourages people of all ages and all abilities to pick a challenge – any challenge - and get sponsored to help raise vital funds for Glasgow’s Hospice.

 People can find out more by visiting the campaign’s website www.Go-Gold.org.uk for ideas on challenges and get inspiration from other people’s fundraising activities.